pyx-project/pyx/manual/canvas.rst

 .. method:: canvas.bbox()

-   Returns the bounding box enclosing all elements of the canvas.
+   Returns the bounding box enclosing all elements of the canvas (see Sect. :ref:`bbox_module`).

-A canvas also allows one to set its TeX runner:
+A canvas also allows to set its TeX runner:

 .. method:: canvas.settexrunner(texrunner)

    Sets a new *texrunner* for the canvas.

-The contents of the canvas can be written using the following two convenience methods, which wrap the canvas into a single page document.
+The contents of the canvas can be written to a file using the following convenience methods, which wrap the canvas into a single page document.

 .. method:: canvas.writeEPSfile(file, *args, **kwargs)